House (1985 film)

-House is a 1985 American comedy horror film directed by Steve Miner, with a screenplay by Ethan Wiley, from an original story written by Fred Dekker.
+House is a 1985 American horror film directed by Steve Miner, with a screenplay by Ethan Wiley, from an original story written by Fred Dekker.
 Produced by Sean S. Cunningham, the film is the first installment in the House film series, and stars William Katt, George Wendt, Richard Moll, and Kay Lenz.
-The film centers on Roger Cobb, a troubled author who moves into his late aunt Elizabeth Hooper's seemingly haunted house, and is forced to deal with supernatural phenomenon.
+The film centers on Roger Cobb, a troubled author who moves into his late aunt Elizabeth Hooper's seemingly haunted house, and is forced to deal with supernatural phenomena.
 All the while, he tries to solve the mystery of his son Jimmy's disappearance.

 Despite mixed reviews, House grossed $22.1 million worldwide on a $3 million budget, making it a financial success.
 The film has since gone on to become a cult favorite among genre fans, and was followed by three sequels.

+Despite sharing similar themes, it is entirely unrelated to the 1977 Japanese film of the same name.

 Plot

 Famed author Roger Cobb's son Jimmy vanishes while they visit his aunt Elizabeth Hooper's home, leading to the collapse of his marriage to movie star Sandy Sinclair.
 When asked, the seemingly senile Elizabeth claims that Jimmy was taken by her house.
 When Elizabeth later hangs herself, Roger decides to keep her house, and moves in to work on his new book, a memoir of his experiences during the Vietnam War.

-After moving in, Roger meets and befriends his neighbor Harold Gorton, a fan of his books, and begins to have recurring nightmares about the war.
+After moving in, Roger meets and befriends his neighbor, Harold Gorton, a fan of his books, and begins to have recurring nightmares about the war.
 Soon after, paranormal phenomena begin to plague him.
-He sees a monstrous creature inside of aunt's bedroom, a mounted swordfish seemingly comes back to life, and garden tools begin to levitate on their own.
-Roger also experiences a spectral vision of Elizabeth who explains that the house "tricked" her into killing herself.
+He sees a monstrous creature in his late aunt's bedroom, a mounted swordfish seemingly comes back to life, and garden tools begin to levitate on their own.
+Roger also experiences a spectral vision of Elizabeth, who explains that the house "tricked" her into killing herself.
 When Roger deliriously explains to Harold what's going on, a worried Harold contacts Sandy, asking her to come and check on Roger.

-All the while, Roger's nightmares about the war continue, and he recalls his old comrade "Big Ben," a large and boisterous man.
+All the while, Roger's nightmares about the war continue, and he recalls his old comrade "Big Ben", a large and boisterous man.
 One day their group was ambushed by the Viet Cong and Ben was severely wounded by gunfire.
-Ben begged Roger to mercy kill him to avoid capture, but Roger was unable to bring himself to.
-As Roger fled, Ben was captured by the enemy and tortured to death, leaving Roger with survivor's guilt.
+Ben begged Roger to mercy kill him to avoid capture, but Roger was unable to bring himself to do so.
+As Roger fled, Ben was captured by the enemy and tortured to death, leaving Roger with survivor guilt.